 |Ancient Shrouded Helmet||15||1|

 What we have next is an armor set with many useful buffs.
 These included a 100 percent resistance to poison alongside bows dealing 35 percent extra damage.
 It is practically a stealth armor that even muffles the player’s walking, making it an amazing choice for Archers.

 In addition, the player can upgrade the armor on a workbench using leather pieces.
-Although, keep in mind that the upgrading will halt once you reach “flawless” quality.
+However, keep in mind that the upgrading will halt once you reach “flawless” quality.
 To go beyond it, you will, of course, need to have a Smithing skill of over 100.
 To get yourself the armor, conveniently go and meet up with Olava in Whiterun.
-It can be picked from an assassin’s corpse in Hag’s End during the quest, “Locate the assassins of Old.”
+It can be picked from an assassin’s corpse in Hag’s End during the quest, “Locate the Assassins of Old.”